gaia-platform/gaia-docs/articles/rulesets-writing-rules.md

 One of the fundamental results of Forward Chaining is that the order in which Rules execute is determined by the order in which commits that contain changes to active fields occur.

-The power derives from the fact that there is no need to create queries, navigate through tables, copy and map data: Gaia handles all of that automatically.
+The power derives from the fact that there is no need to create queries, navigate through tables, copy, and map data: Gaia handles all of that automatically.

 ## Transactions